 To send a multi-line message in the interactive session, start your input with """.
 Ollama will keep collecting input until you close with another """.

-Ollama runs a local HTTP server at http://localhost:11434 exposing an OpenAI-compatible API.
+Ollama runs a local HTTP server at http://localhost:11434 with an OpenAI-compatible API.
+This matters because any tool that already speaks the OpenAI format can talk to our local Ollama without changing a line.
 Full documentation is at github.com/ollama/ollama/blob/main/docs/api.md.

 Generate (single-turn)

-Use POST /api/generate for one-shot completions — a single prompt with no conversation history.
+We use POST /api/generate for one-shot answers: a single prompt with no conversation history.

 curl http://localhost:11434/api/generate -d '{